lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 Since nuclei are orders of magnitude heavier than electrons, it's common in quantum chemistry to use the
 [Born Oppenheimer](https://en.wikipedia.org/wiki/Born%E2%80%93Oppenheimer_approximation)
-which assumes that the nuclei are stationary point masses.
+approximation which assumes that the nuclei are stationary point masses.

 This means that quantum state of the molecule is equal to the Hilbert space of its
 $N$ electrons.
 In quantum chemistry, elements of $\Lambda^N\mathcal{H}$